UHERO/gekko/README.md

 ## Status

+06/14/2020
+The code for county allocation is essentially complete.
+There are some small discrepancies between AREMOS and GEKKO growth in 2020 and 2021, but those are likely due to some rounding in the addfactor.

+06/10/2020
 The command file for the US forecast (USSOL) is essentially complete: it showcases all important steps of the data workflow, including data import/export, data modifications (addfactoring, working with different frequencies, etc.), and generation of figures.
 The codebase does not illustrate any simultaneous equation modeling yet.